Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

   > It’s important that all of the scoring and decision making is done independently to avoid anyone influencing anyone else.
   > Once a decision is made, feedback is given as quickly as possible : [this] will give the candidate a really good impression of you - even if the answer is a no.
 - [CRACKING the CODING INTERVIEW]: prep sheets for soft skills, coding skills, PM skills
+- [Rethinking how we interview in Microsoft’s Developer Division] for Project Managers:
+  * Share the interview in advance
+  * Use a real problem
+  * Give access to data
+  * Make it interactive
+  * Follow a single scenario
+  * Pair interviewers
+  * Hold feedback until the end
+  * Give feedback on the process too

 ### Outils
 - cf. https://chezsoi.org/shaarli/?searchterm=&searchtags=Recruting+